iq-developer/comparator-next/README.md

 - HTML/CSS (Tailwind)
 - React (you also have Next, so I move code to Next.js)
 - Git (with Github)
-- Animation library (Motion.dev)

-You doesn't have responsive design, and so did I
+Your App's widgets doesn't have responsive design, and so didn't developed it now Fixed layout:

 - width: 700px
 - height: 600px

-## Note
+## Features

+### Notes

-bottom and top id are switched because of col-reverse
+bottom and top blocks are switched to to display each higher block higher

 ## To run the project